dropbox/pynsot/docs/cli.rst

 Protocols, like all other :ref:`resource_types`, support arbitrary attributes.

-Adding a Protocols is done by specifying the protocol type, device id, and interface id.
-You can also optionally provide a description for the protocol, as shown below.
+Adding a Protocols is done by specifying the protocol type(-t/--type), device id or natural key (-D/--device), and interface id or natural key (-I/--interface).
+You can also optionally provide a description (-e/--description) for the protocol, as shown below.
+Since there are many flags to pass in, we will use the short flags.

 .. code-block:: bash

-    $ nsot protocols add -t ospf -D 1 -i 1 -e 'my new proto' [SUCCESS] Added protocol!
+    $ nsot protocols add -t ospf -D foo-bar01 -I foo-bar01:etho0 -e 'my new proto' [SUCCESS] Added protocol!

 It's important to note that you must create the :ref:`protocol_type` before you can add a protocol of that type.
 For example, see what happens if I try to create a new protocol of type `bgp` without having adding this protocol_type first:

 .. code-block:: bash

-    $ nsot protocols add -t bgp -D 1 -i 1 -e 'this wont work' [FAILURE] type:  Object with name=bgp does not exist.
+    $ nsot protocols add -t bgp -D foo-bar01 -I foo-bar01:etho0 -e 'this wont work' [FAILURE] type:  Object with name=bgp does not exist.

 If we add the Protocol Type and rerun the above command, it will allow a protocol to be created: